Frequently asked questions

 Identifying information collected may be used by and disclosed to employees, contractors, agents, and others authorized by the CFPB to receive this information to assist in related activities.
 It may also be disclosed:

-• To a court, magistrate, or administrative tribunal in the course of a proceeding
+• to a court, magistrate, or administrative tribunal in the course of a proceeding;

-• For enforcement, statutory, and regulatory purposes
+• for enforcement, statutory, and regulatory purposes;

-• To another federal or state agency or regulatory authority
+• to another federal or state agency or regulatory authority;

-• Pursuant to the CFPB’s published Privacy Act system of records notice, CFPB.025 – Civil Penalty Fund and Bureau-Administered Redress Program Records
+• pursuant to the CFPB’s published Privacy Act system of records notice, CFPB.025 – Civil Penalty Fund and Bureau-Administered Redress Program Records.

 The collection of this information is authorized by Pub.
-L. 111-203, Title X, Sections 1017(d), and 1055(a), codified at 12 U.S.C. §§ 5497(d), 5565(a).
-You are not required to submit or provide any identifying information; however, if you do not provide this information, we may not be able to send your refund.
+L. 111-203, Title X, Sections 1017(d) (Civil Penalty Fund) and/or 1055(a) (Redress), codified at 12 U.S.C. §§ 5497(d), 5565(a).

 Back To Top